Lucyjpjones/lj-fscr/testing.md

 **22. Adjust the quantity of individual items in my bag**

-The user has the ability to adjust the quantity of products and programmes in their bag before continuing to checkout.
+The user has the ability to adjust the number of products and programmes in their bag before continuing to checkout.

 <img src="readme/media/us-22.png">